ADVANCED CATARACT SURGERY

 2) Astigmatism lenses, which provide custom astigmatism power for each eye, oriented to the proper axis within the eye by Dr. Singh during surgery.

 3) Multifocal lenses, which allow previously near-sighted, far-sighted, and astigmatic patients the opportunity to see at distance, intermediate, and near without the use of glasses.
-We carry the latest technology in multifocal IOLs, and are currently experiencing great success with the PanOptix IOL, which provides a full range of vision while reducing the night-glare symptom that was common in multifocal IOLs of yesteryear.
+We carry the latest technology in multifocal IOLs, and are currently experiencing great success with the PanOptix IOL and Vivity IOL, which provide a full range of vision while reducing the night-glare symptoms that were common in multifocal IOLs of yesteryear.

 Visit our office for a cataract evaluation and see which lenses for which you may be a candidate!